ThaNightHawk/TAOverlay/README.md

 # TAOverlay
-*(This readme is messy, and written at 4:30 AM, so get ready...
-This will eventually be updated and look pretty.)*
-If you're worried about it being hacky, I advise you to look away *right now*.
+*THIS HAS BEEN ARCHIVED AND WILL NOT RECIEVE FURTHER UPDATES*

 A scoreoverlay made to connect to TournamentAssistant through a relay server.
+(Yes, a relay server, as other Dane Saber tools connect to the overlay too)

 - More info can be read in `Backend/main.js`